jomigo96/cookbook/source/glossary.rst

     4-spice : seasoning
         French style 4-spice, usually pepper, nutmeg, cloves, and ginger, sometimes also cinnamon

+    Bay leaf : seasoning
+        It's mysterious ingredient, but I swear it does something

     al dente : term
         Cooked, but firm when biting.
 Usually for pasta, cook for 1 minute less than the package instructions